The future of parking

 How car lifts and more are shaping the future of parking.

 For many of us, parking is the worst part of owning a car.
 As well as the exorbitant costs, it’s the driving around in circles and that creepy feeling of trailing a slow-walking stranger.

-While more of us are catching public transport, and embracing ride share or car share services like Uber and RACV Car Share, we still have a lot of love for our own cars.
+While more of us are catching public transport, and embracing ride share or car share services like Uber, we still have a lot of love for our own cars.